The Need for a Supply Chain Risk Management Plan

 - Assistance to critical suppliers

-Technology has the inhuman capability to continually pull large amounts of data from multiple sources in real time, then present it in a visual way to give companies a complete picture of their risks, the probability of those risks during every leg of the journey, and the severity of those risks.
-By making the data operational and graphic, companies can literally “see” any issues.
-Dashboards can be customized to answer specific questions and identify current problems and potential issues up to 10 days ahead.
+The software presents the data in a visual, actionable way to give you a complete picture of all of your risks, as well as the probability of those risks during each leg of the journey and the expected severity of those risks.
+Users can customize their own dashboards to answer specific questions that matter most to them.
+The system identifies current problems and potential issues up to 10 days ahead of shipment pickup schedules.

 - What are the risks to each shipment from the time the goods are packed onto trucks, railcars, airplane or ship until they make it to their final destination?